anmmashud/anmmashud.github.io/_posts/2025-10-23-10-basic-python-problems.md

 tabs: true
 related_posts: true
 toc:
+toc:
+  beginning: true
+#  sidebar: left
-  - name: Problem 1 - Find the Largest of Two Numbers
+#   - name: Problem 1 - Find the Largest of Two Numbers
-  - name: Problem 2 - Print Numbers from 1 to N
+#   - name: Problem 2 - Print Numbers from 1 to N
-  - name: Problem 3 - Check if a Number is Positive or Negative
+#   - name: Problem 3 - Check if a Number is Positive or Negative
-  - name: Problem 4 - Calculate the Sum of Digits
+#   - name: Problem 4 - Calculate the Sum of Digits
-  - name: Problem 5 - Find Factorial of a Number
+#   - name: Problem 5 - Find Factorial of a Number
-  - name: Problem 6 - Count Occurrences of a Digit
+#   - name: Problem 6 - Count Occurrences of a Digit
-  - name: Problem 7 - Find the GCD of Two Numbers
+#   - name: Problem 7 - Find the GCD of Two Numbers
-  - name: Problem 8 - Reverse a String
+#   - name: Problem 8 - Reverse a String
-  - name: Problem 9 - Check Armstrong Number
+#   - name: Problem 9 - Check Armstrong Number
-  - name: Problem 10 - Generate a Pattern
+#   - name: Problem 10 - Generate a Pattern

 ---